Witness something majestic: Pragueʼs circus festival Letní Letná 2019

 The sixteenth annual Letní Letná will offer 3–6 circus performances a day, a rich side program with workshops and discussions, and plenty of entertainment for kids.
 This year’s edition kicks off on 14 August with a unique open-air performance by a world-renown tightrope walker Tatiana-Mosio Bongoga.
 The show is free of charge for anyone interested.
 Tickets for the other performances are available online or in the ticket office during the festival days.
 The price of a single ticket is between 250 CZK (10 EUR) and 690 CZK (26 EUR), but most of the open-air shows are for free.
 Every day, there is also a screening of fairy tales and an art workshop.
 Even though circus is sometimes considered as an amusement for kids, the cirque nouveau shows are designed chiefly for adults but enjoyed by everyone.
 The whole family will have fun during Letní Letná.

 There is a sequel!

 Have you fallen in love with the cirque nouveau?
-Then there is a good news for you!
+Then there is good news for you!
 The Letní Letná festival has also a winter edition called Lední Letná (Ice Letná), held in a big top located on the exhibition grounds of Výstaviště Holešovice.
-Taking place in the month of December, Lední Letná has its own special atmosphere, particularly around the Christmas time.
+Taking place in the month of December, Lední Letná has its own special atmosphere, particularly around Christmas time.
 And the program is just as rich as in the summer festival.

-Letná without the festival
+Letná without a festival